Buick LaCrosse years to avoid — most common problems

 This is when the second round of the infamous rear suspension issues occurred, so the best move is to go with any of the later third-gen models.

 After going through the troublesome details regarding common issues and years to avoid, it’s finally time to get to the point.
-Our team made a list of the best Buick LaCrosse models you can buy based on reliability reports, so we suggest you go with one of the following models:
+Our team made a list of the reliable Buick LaCrosse model years, so it’s time to finally answer the question – what are the best Buick LaCrosse years?

 As you can see, there’s a decent option for everyone’s taste as you can go for a 2009 model for a first-gen LaCrosse, a 2015 one for the second-gen model, or a 2019 one for a third-gen model.
-Sure, the 2019 model may cost a bit more since still a relatively recent model, but it’s the most reliable LaCrosse made up to date.
+Our experts will further elaborate on the best-rated models to show you why these make the best purchase decisions.

 Is Buick LaCrosse worth buying?